 Continued Care and Levels of Treatment

-At Rolling Hills Hospital, discharge planning begins at admission and is continuously reevaluated throughout the patient’s stay in order to help ensure a smooth transition when his or her time with us has come to an end.
+At Rolling Hills Hospital in Ada, discharge planning begins at admission and is continuously reevaluated throughout the patient’s stay in order to help ensure a smooth transition when his or her time with us has come to an end.
 All discharge plans will be discussed at least once a week with family members, the centers where the patients have come from, and with the patients themselves.
 When you are ready to transition to the next level of care, we will do everything we can to make sure that the appropriate plans are put in place to ensure full, successful continuity of care.
 Whatever you needs may be, Rolling Hills can help.